-The coronation ceremony, an occasion for pageantry and celebration, but it is also a solemn religious ceremony, has remained essentially the same over a thousand years.
+The coronation ceremony is an occasion for pageantry and celebration, but it is also a solemn religious ceremony and has remained essentially the same over a thousand years.
 For the last 900 years, the ceremony has taken place at Westminster Abbey, London.
 The service is conducted by the Archbishop of Canterbury, whose task this has almost always been since the Norman Conquest in 1066

 The coronation ceremony

 The coronation of the new Sovereign follows some months after his or her accession, following a period of mourning and as a result of the enormous amount of preparation required to organise the ceremony.

 Present at the Coronation of Queen Elizabeth II were representatives of the Houses of Parliament, Church and State.
 Prime ministers and leading citizens from the Commonwealth and representatives of other countries also attended.